-The change in fair value of warrants resulted in a gain of \$4.6 million in fiscal 2019 compared to a loss of \$3.7 million in fiscal 2018.
-The changes in the fair value were primarily due to changes in our stock price, which is a key valuation metric, as well as the exercise of warrants issued to Hercules Technology Growth Capital, Inc. (the "Hercules Warrants") in June 2019 and the exercise and expiration of warrants issued to Hudson Bay Capital (the "Hudson Warrants") in November 2019.
+There were no warrants outstanding as of March 31, 2021 and 2020.
+The change in the fair value of warrants of \$4.6 million in the year ended March 31, 2020 was primarily due to changes in our stock price, which is a key valuation metric, as well as the exercise in June 2019 of warrants previously issued to Hercules Technology Growth Capital, Inc. (the "Hercules Warrants") in June 2019 and the exercise and expiration in November 2019 of warrants previously issued to Hudson Bay Capital (the "Hudson Warrants") in November 2019.